From East Dorset, particualarly the Isle of Purbeck.

 This line has now found a match back yet another generation to John and Sarah's maternal grandparents, John Chinchen & Betty Nineham.
 This match is is descended from the brother, Edward Chinchen, of Betty Chinchen to Bruce A Campbell, the son of Margaret Adele Whiffen from Pennsylvania.

-The DNA links to the Stacey family, from South Australia, has shown an unexpected result; the oldest Stacey in this family is from Putney, Surrey in 1769.
-On MyHeritage the suggested link is to William Stacey & Sarah Hall from Horne & Godstone.
+The DNA links to the Stacey family, from South Australia are still a puzzle.
 The results of the Ancestry test are also on GEDmatch with a kit number of A852647.
 In addition a cousin of his is doing detailed DNA analysis with a number of Stacey relatives helps to clarify the relationships around 1800.
 The matches for this group are on chromosomes 11, 14 and 16.
 Using a combination of results and matches on DNA Painter shows the most likely source for these matches is the Grady/Standley lines from SE Dorset but no links have been found so far.
+However it may be that the Stacey line moved from the Dorset/Hampshire area to Surrey before 1800 as there are hints of this.
 There is a tree for the family in Adelaide as The Staceys of Adelaide showing the known matches to date.